Prismadic/tractor-beam/README.md

 #### Code Analysis
 ##### Main functionalities
 - Get information about the host system, including platform, CPU usage, memory usage, disk usage, network I/O, etc.
-- Update and retrieve the states of different components such as abduction, focus, and record.
+- Update and retrieve the states of different components such as abduction, focus, and visit.
 - Keep track of the history of host states.
 ___
 ##### Methods